 - 1/2 cup milk chocolate chips (88 grams)

-- Preheat oven to 350°F. Line 3, 8-inch round pans with parchment rounds, and grease with non-stick cooking spray.
+- Preheat oven to 350°F. Line 3, 8-inch round pans with parchment rounds and grease with non-stick baking spray.

 - Sift together all dry ingredients (flour, cocoa, baking powder, sugar, and salt) into the bowl of a stand mixer.

-- Mix chunks of room-temperature butter slowly into the dry mix, on a low speed using a paddle attachment.
+- Mix chunks of room-temperature butter slowly into the dry mix, on a low speed using a paddle attachment or a hand mixer.
 Continue to mix until no chunks of butter remain, and the mixture becomes crumbly.
 It should resemble moist sand.